 - Remember a call to action!
 (You can contact me at xxx-xxx-xxxx or my email address email@example.com)

 How to Include Job-Related Details

-Naturally, our clients look for freelancers who have a professional profile and have the major skills matching their job request.
+Naturally, our clients look for freelancers with a professional profile and major skills matching their job request.
 You want to mention how the benefits of your previous work can fulfill the client’s current needs.